rubrikinc/terraform-provider-polaris/docs/guides/upgrade_guide_v0.3.0.md

 subcategory: "Upgrade"
 ---

-# v0.3.0 of the Polaris Provider
+# RSC provider version v0.3.0
 v0.3.0 introduces breaking changes to the following resources:
 * `polaris_aws_account`
 * `polaris_azure_subscription`
 * `polaris_azure_service_principal`
 * `polaris_gcp_project`

-After the Terraform configuration files has been updated according to the instructions in this guide first validate their correctness by running:
+After the Terraform configuration files has been updated according to the instructions in this guide, validate their correctness by running:
 ```bash
 $ terraform plan
 ```

-If this doesn't produce any error proceed by running:
+If this doesn't produce any error, proceed by running:
 ```bash
 $ terraform refresh
 ```